Billotais/bilat.xyz/vita.md

   -s STRIDE, --stride STRIDE
                         stride of the sliding window [int], default=1024 -d DEPTH, --depth DEPTH
-                        number of layers of the network [int], default=4, maximum allowed is log2(window)-1 -n NAME, --name NAME  name of the folder in which we want to save data for this model [string], mandatory --dropout DROPOUT     value for the dropout used the network [float], default=0.5
-  --train_n TRAIN_N     number of songs used to train [int], default=-1 (use
+                        number of layers of the network [int], default=4, maximum allowed is log2(window)-1 -n NAME, --name NAME  name of the folder in which we want to save data for this model [string], mandatory --dropout DROPOUT     value for the dropout used the network [float], default=0.5 --train_n TRAIN_N     number of songs used to train [int], default=-1 (use all songs) --load LOAD           load already trained model to evaluate file given as argument [string], default='' --continue CONTINUE   load already trained model to continue training [bool], default=False, not implemented yet --dataset DATASET     type of the dataset[simple|type], where 'type' is a custom dataset type implemented in load_data(), default=simple
-                        all songs)
-  --load LOAD           load already trained model to evaluate file given as
-                        argument [string], default=''
-  --continue CONTINUE   load already trained model to continue training
-                        [bool], default=False, not implemented yet --dataset DATASET     type of the dataset[simple|type], where 'type' is a custom dataset type implemented in load_data(),
-                        default=simple
   --dataset_args DATASET_ARGS
-                        optional arguments for specific datasets, strings
-                        separated by commas
+                        optional arguments for specific datasets, strings separated by commas --data_root DATA_ROOT
-  --data_root DATA_ROOT
-                        root of the dataset [path], default=/data/lois-
-                        data/models/maestro
-  --rate RATE           Sample rate of the output file [int], mandatory --preprocessing PREPROCESSING
+                        root of the dataset [path], default=/data/lois-data/models/maestro --rate RATE           Sample rate of the output file [int], mandatory --preprocessing PREPROCESSING
                         Preprocessing pipeline, a string with each step of the pipeline separated by a comma, more details in readme file
-  --loss LOSS           Choose the loss for the generator, [L1, L2],
-                        default='L2')
-  --gan GAN             lambda for the gan loss [float], default=0 (meaning
-                        gan disabled)
-  --ae AE               lambda for the audoencoder loss [float], default=0
-                        (meaning autoencoder disabled)
-  --collab COLLAB       Enable the collaborative gan [bool], default=False --cgan CGAN           Enable Conditional GAN [bool], default=False --lr_g LR_G           learning rate for the generator [float],
+  --loss LOSS           Choose the loss for the generator, [L1, L2], default='L2') --gan GAN             lambda for the gan loss [float], default=0 (meaning gan disabled) --ae AE               lambda for the audoencoder loss [float], default=0 (meaning autoencoder disabled) --ae_path AE_PATH     path to the trained autoencoder model --collab COLLAB       Enable the collaborative gan [bool], default=False --cgan CGAN           Enable Conditional GAN [bool], default=False --lr_g LR_G           learning rate for the generator [float], default=0.0001 --lr_d LR_D           learning rate for the discriminator [float], default=0.0001 --scheduler SCHEDULER
-                        default=0.0001
-  --lr_d LR_D           learning rate for the discriminator [float],
-                        default=0.0001
-  --lr_ae LR_AE         learning rate for the autoencoder [float],
-                        default=0.0001
-  --scheduler SCHEDULER
                         enable the scheduler [bool], default=False
 ```